 Who was Julie Doe?

 On September 25, 1988 a passerby looking for cypress wood to build lawn furniture discovered the body of Julie Doe in a wooded area in the vicinity of Hwy 474, four miles east of Hwy 33 west of Orlando, FL.
 It appeared that the body had been dragged from the roadside to the location it was found.
 The victim’s pantyhose and skirt had been rolled down, indicating a possible sexual assault.
 Julie was white, age 22-35, about 5’10, 170 pounds, with naturally brown hair.
 She had on a blue-green tank top, Manisha long acid washed denim skirt, and panty hose.

 The autopsy conducted in 1988 revealed she had a previously fractured cheekbone and a broken nose.
 She also had a healed rib fracture.
 The autopsy incorrectly concluded that she was a cisgender woman who had given birth to at least one child.
 However, when the remains were tested again, DNA revealed that the decedent had an XY genotype and was a transgender woman who had gender reassignment surgery, which was uncommon for the era.
 She had breast implants that dated from no later than 1984 and the surgery was most likely performed in either Miami, Atlanta, New Orleans, New York City, or California.
 She also had a rhinoplasty and had likely been on hormone therapy for several years before her death.

 Lake County Sheriff’s Office

 Links to More Information

-Julie Doe is now fully funded for her next round of extraction.
+Extraction completed pending Quality Control.
+Julie Doe was fully funded for her several rounds of extraction.
 Thank you to the Dyer Family Foundation for their generous contribution that allowed us to set up the matching fund.
 Thank you to all of our generous supporters who donated and shared her link.
-It has been less than two days since her DoeFundMe launched, making this one of the fastest fundraisers we’ve had yet!
+It took less than two days to meet her DoeFundMe goal, making this one of the fastest fundraisers we’ve had yet!